khred/IDSM-Tutorial-Group-5/ISDM Project.md

                     - The qualified interaction voice system will provide benefits to the company  <br />
                     - Faster caller matching process  <br />
                     - Satisfy customer by providing correct information system technology to save time. <br />
-                    - Improve technical knowledge regarding the interaction system and database implement system  <br />
+                    - Improve technical knowledge regarding the interactive system and database implement system  <br />
-                    - Built a better relationship with another team by providing them with the quality result. <br />
+                    - Built a better relationship with another team by providing them with high quality results. <br />
                 </p>
 			</td>
 		</tr>